Amethyst View

 Heat, Irradiation, and Stability

 Most amethyst on the market is untreated, as the natural color is stable.
-However, enhancements do exist and affect valuation.
+However, enhancements do exist and affect desirability.

 Heat Treatment